- Career Highlights

 - Recordings include Quartet and Foundation (Jeff Perry), Music for Brass and Percussion (Jeff Perry/Gregg Brennan), Andersonville (Jeff Perry Quintet), and The Way That I Feel and Clearing My Head (Jes Perry)

-- Extensive private studio instruction since 1985; at Music Maker Studios in Brighton since 1997
+- Extensive private studio instruction since 1985; worked at Music Maker Studios in Brighton since 1997

 In Their Own Words